Organiser: Roure Foundation.

 The programme, which sees to around a three hundred people every week, provides support and services such as cleaning, preparing meals, assistance with personal hygiene or dispensing medication.
 It also offers accompaniment to the doctor, or to complete tasks or paperwork, and can also offer advice on these.
 Another aspect of the project is promoting active aging.
 Help at home encourages participation and a link to sociocultural activities that strengthens neighbourhood networks.
 Finally, it provides emotional support in cases where people are suffering from loneliness.

 After detecting the need for intervention, a social worker and a psychologist from the Roure Foundation interview the elderly person, in their own home, to evaluate their situation.
 After the evaluation, and bearing in mind their autonomy and their opinion, the staff members present a personalised proposal of actions and services.

 A programme offering double social action

-Help in the home also has a team of assistants from different backgrounds of social vulnerability.
-The Roure Foundation trains and equips five women with all aspects related to the care of elderly people.
+Help at home also has a team of assistants from different backgrounds of social vulnerability.
+The Roure Foundation trains and equips ten women with all aspects related to the care of elderly people.
 The organisation therefore helps them, too, to improve their own personal situations.

 As for the elderly people assisted by the programme, their profile is very similar.
 The programme responds to the needs of vulnerable elderly people tha suffer from loneliness or isolation.
 They are 85 years old on average, with no relatives, live in precarious housing and often aren’t aware of the resources available to help them improve their situation.

-Those assisted by Help in the home are people that have come from social services, from Primary Healthcare Centres or from other organisations.
+Those assisted by Help at home are people that have come from social services, from Primary Healthcare Centres or from other organisations.